akuklev/akuklev/synthetic-types.md

 }
 ```

+Inductive types are "synthetic" in the following sense: any possible value of a variable is guaranteed to be built ("synthesised") from a fixed set of constructors
-Any possible value of a variable is given by a tree of constructors of finite depth.
-A value of an inductive type can be thus analysed by recursive pattern matching and the recursion is guaranteed to terminate (no cycles => no infinite loops).
+in a non-circular fasion.
+In other words any value is given by a tree of constructors of finite depth.
+This can be also expressed as follows:
+* A value of an inductive type can be thus exhaustively analysed by recursive pattern matching and the recursion is guaranteed to terminate (no cycles => no infinite loops).
+* A property for all values of a given inductive type can be proven by structural induction on possible values.
+By the way, that is why they are called inductive.

 Inductive types are also compatible with custom equalities: